MattMS/shelp/README.md

   72 columns is preferred, where possible.

-- Content is sent to stdout so it can be piped to [less](command/less/) or other tools.
+- Content is sent to stdout so it can be piped to [less](command/less/) or other display tools.

-- Each code example should only have 1 paragraph before and/or after it.
+- Each example should only have 1 paragraph before and/or after it.
-  This is to encourage simple explanations and not a fixed rule.
+  This is not a fixed rule, but encourages simple explanations.